-We are a biopharmaceutical company that develops novel drugs for pain management and oncology.
+We are a biopharmaceutical company that develops novel drugs.
 We have the following investigational drug candidates in clinical programs:

-- Remoxy and PTI-202 are proprietary, abuse-resistant forms of opioid drugs. - · Oxytrex is a novel, next-generation painkiller that potentially offers less physical dependence than currently marketed opioid painkillers, and - · a novel radio-labeled monoclonal antibody drug candidate to treat metastatic melanoma, a rare but deadly form of skin cancer.
+- Remoxy and PTI-202 are proprietary, abuse-resistant forms of opioid drugs. - Oxytrex is a novel, next-generation painkiller that potentially offers less physical dependence than currently marketed opioid painkillers, and - a novel radio-labeled monoclonal antibody drug candidate to treat metastatic melanoma, a rare but deadly form of skin cancer.

 Remoxy and Oxytrex are currently in Phase III clinical programs.
-PTI-202 and our drug candidate to treat metastatic melanoma are in Phase I clinical programs.
+PTI-202 and our drug candidate to treat metastatic melanoma are in early-stage clinical programs.

 We and King are engaged in a strategic alliance to develop and commercialize Remoxy, PTI-202 and other abuse-resistant opioid painkillers.
 We are conducting a pivotal Phase III clinical trial with Remoxy in approximately 400 patients with moderate to severe chronic pain, pursuant to a Special Protocol Assessment, or SPA, with the U.S. Food and Drug Administration, or FDA.
+In July 2007, we announced that we had achieved our target patient enrollment rate in the Remoxy Phase III clinical trial.

 We could receive from King up to \$145.0 million in additional milestone payments in the course of clinical development of Remoxy, PTI-202 and other abuse-resistant opioid painkillers under the strategic alliance.
 In addition, subject to certain limitations, King is obligated to fund development expenses incurred by us pursuant to the collaboration agreement.
 King is obligated to fund the commercialization expenses of, and has the exclusive right to market and sell, drugs developed in connection with the strategic alliance.
-King is obligated to pay us a 20% royalty on net sales of drugs developed in connection with the strategic alliance, except as to the first \$1.0 billion in net sales of such drugs, for which the royalty is set at 15%.
+King is obligated to pay us a 20% royalty on net sales of drugs developed in connection with the strategic alliance, for which the royalty is set at 15%.

 In March 2007, we announced that we had licensed new technology to treat hemophilia, a rare blood disorder.
 The technology was originally developed by researchers at Stanford University School of Medicine and licensed to Poetic Genetics, Inc., or Poetic.
-Under the terms of the license agreement between us and Poetic, we paid Poetic an undisclosed upfront fee and Poetic is eligible to receive from us milestone payments potentially totaling \$4 million in the aggregate, based on clinical and regulatory progress, and a 4% royalty on net sales (or 6% if the first U.S. sale of a licensed product occurs before January 1, 2011).
-In exchange, Poetic granted us exclusive, worldwide commercial rights to the technology in all indications in hemophilia and pain management
+Under the terms of the license agreement between us and Poetic, we paid Poetic an undisclosed upfront fee and Poetic is eligible to receive from us milestone payments potentially totaling \$4.0 million in the aggregate, based on clinical and regulatory progress, and a 4% royalty on net sales (or 6% if the first U.S. sale of a licensed product occurs before January 1, 2011).
+In exchange, Poetic granted us exclusive, worldwide commercial rights to the technology in all indications in hemophilia and pain management.

-In March 2007, we announced that we have received approval from the Ministry of Health in Israel to begin human testing of our new drug candidate for the treatment of metastatic melanoma.
+In March 2007, we announced that we received approval from the Ministry of Health in Israel to begin human testing of our new drug candidate for the treatment of metastatic melanoma.
+This drug candidate is currently in a Phase I clinical trial program.